sushobhansen/CV/README.md

-# CV
+## My Curriculum Vitae

-My curriculum vitae in LaTeX, updated regularly
+This document contains my CV.
+It is written in LaTeX and updated regularly.
+I got ideas for formatting this from [here](https://www.sharelatex.com/templates/cv-or-resume).